andreasfloros/Draw2D-Reimplementation/doc/Sheet_interfaces.md

 # Functions: BusWire to Sheet

-The following are required by Sheet from BusWire
+The following are required by Sheet from BusWire.

 ```
 getSymbolModelFromWireModel (wireModel : BusWire.Model) : Symbol.Model // Get the symbol model from a wire model